 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-Based on the Company's historical net losses, management does not believe that it is more-likely-than not that the Company will realize the benefits of these deferred tax assets and, accordingly, a full valuation allowance has been recorded against the deferred tax assets as of December 31, 2016 and 2015.
-The Company's valuation allowance against its deferred tax assets increased by \$5,035 for the year ended December 31, 2016 and decreased by \$3,571 for the year ended December 31, 2015.
+Based on the Company's historical net losses, management does not believe that it is more-likely-than not that the Company will realize the benefits of these deferred tax assets and, accordingly, a full valuation allowance has been recorded against the deferred tax assets as of December 31, 2017 and 2016.
+The Company's valuation allowance against its deferred tax assets decreased by \$16,199 for the year ended December 31, 2017

-At December 31, 2016 and 2015, the Company has federal net operating loss carryforwards of approximately \$183,727 and \$163,837, respectively, to offset future taxable income.
+At December 31, 2017 and 2016, the Company has federal net operating loss carryforwards of approximately \$181,413 and \$183,658, respectively, to offset future taxable income.
 The Company has experienced certain ownership changes which, under the provisions of Section 382 of the Internal Revenue Code of 1986, as amended, result in annual limitations on the Company's ability to utilize its net operating losses in the future.
 The February 2014, July 2014 and June 2015 equity raises by the Company, will likely limit the annual use of these net operating loss carryforwards.
+Although the Company has not performed a Section 382 study, any limitation of its pre-change net operating loss carryforwards that would result in a reduction of its deferred tax asset would also have an equal and offsetting adjustment to the valuation allowance.